teracyhq/blog/source/_posts/2014-10-07-bootflat-ui-kit-for-sketch.markdown

 ***Bootflat UI kit***

 At the beginning, Teracy planed to develop its own UI kit and framework based on bootstrap.
 It's a great experience but developing and maintaining the UI kit will take time.
 Clock's still ticking.
 We have to release our Teracy Finance Assistant app by the end of this year.
-So, we've came to decide on finding an open source framework that matches our flat designs.
+So, we've come to decide on finding an open source framework that matches our flat designs.

 And we found [Bootflat][] - an open source Flat UI kit based on Twitter Boostrap 3 framework.
-For the designers, they offer a free PSD, including a set of beautiful and pure elements, which you can use to create startup projects, websites or iOS/Android Apps.
-This will save the developing time alot.
+For designers, they offer a free PSD, including a set of beautiful and pure elements, which you can use to create startup projects, websites or iOS/Android Apps.
+This will save the developing time a lot.

-One thing that's bugging us though.
-As our company start switching to Sketch for UI design, this beautiful framework doesn't provide the
-.sketch file of elements, only .psd.
-So we said "OK, why not create one?
-Sketch community might find it helpful and it's also good for the creator of Bootflat."
+There's still one thing that's bugging us though.
+As our company starts switching to Sketch for UI design, this beautiful framework doesn't provide the .sketch file of elements, only .psd.
+So we think "OK, why not create one?
+Sketch community might find it helpful and it's also good for creators of Bootflat."

-So here it is, hope this's useful for Sketch lovers!
+So here it is, hope it's useful for Sketch lovers!

 [Download the Bootflat UI kit for Sketch][]